 How the Clash Came to a Crossroads With ‘Combat Rock’

-The Clash’s fifth album, Combat Rock, came at a crossroads for the band in 1982.
-Their ambitious 1980 three-LP set, Sandinista!, was viewed as something as a disappointment in their native U.K. But in the U.S., the group’s reputation was on an upswing: Sandinista! charted higher than 1979’s landmark London Calling, and a late-spring 1981 residency at New York City’s Bond’s International Casino -- a stay marked by issues with venue capacity and, consequently, high-profile incidents with unruly fans -- was tumultuous but ultimately triumphant.
+But in the U.S., the group’s reputation was on an upswing: Sandinista! charted higher than 1979’s landmark London Calling, and a late-spring 1981 residency at New York City’s Bond’s International Casino – a stay marked by issues with venue capacity and, consequently, high-profile incidents with unruly fans – was tumultuous but ultimately triumphant.

 Perhaps, then, it’s no surprise that Combat Rock became the Clash’s most successful album in the States after its May 14, 1982 release.
 The album landed at No. 7 on the Billboard album chart, and spawned a Top 10 single in "Rock the Casbah."

 The album continued in the genre-clashing vein of Sandinista!, albeit with laser-precise focus and concise song lengths.
-In the 2004 book Passion Is a Fashion: The Real Story of the Clash, author Pat Gilbert credits Combat Rock mixer Glyn Johns — who was known for his work with acts such as the Who and the Beatles — for slicing and dicing the album into shape, despite strenuous objections by guitarist/vocalist Mick Jones, whose mix of the album, titled Rat Patrol From Fort Bragg, is a much-sought-after bootleg.
+In the 2004 book Passion Is a Fashion: The Real Story of the Clash, author Pat Gilbert credits Combat Rock mixer Glyn Johns — who was known for his work with acts such as the Who and the Beatles — for slicing and dicing the album into shape – despite strenuous objections by Mick Jones.
+The guitarist/vocalist's mix of the album, titled Rat Patrol From Fort Bragg, is now a much-sought-after bootleg.